MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 Windows-based networks commonly use Active Directory (AD) to facilitate authentication and authorization between users, computers, and other network resources.
 Enterprise application developers often design their apps to be AD-integrated and run on domain-joined servers to take advantage of Integrated Windows Authentication, which makes it easy for users and other services to automatically and transparently sign in to the application with their identities.
 This article explains how to start using Active Directory group managed service accounts with Windows containers.

 Although Windows containers cannot be domain joined, they can still use Active Directory domain identities to support various authentication scenarios.
 To achieve this, you can configure a Windows container to run with a [group Managed Service Account](/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) (gMSA), which is a special type of service account introduced in Windows Server 2012 and designed to allow multiple computers to share an identity without needing to know its password.
 Windows containers cannot be domain joined, but many Windows applications that run in Windows containers still need AD Authentication.
 To use AD Authentication, you can configure a Windows container to run with a group Managed Service Account (gMSA).

-When gMSA was initially introduced, it required the container host to be domain joined, which created a lot of overhead for users to manually join Windows worker nodes to a domain.
-This limitation has been addressed with gMSA support for non-domain joined containers, so users can now use gMSA with domain-unjoined hosts.
-Other improvements to gMSA include the following:
+When gMSA for Windows containers was initially introduced, it required the container host to be domain joined, which created a lot of overhead for users to manually join Windows worker nodes to a domain.
+This limitation has been addressed with gMSA for Windows containers support for non-domain-joined container hosts.
+The original functionality to use a domain joined container host will continue to be supported, though.
+Improvements when using gMSA with Windows containers when using a non-domain-joined container host include the following:

 - Eliminating the requirement to manually join Windows worker nodes to a domain, which caused a lot of overhead for users.
 For scaling scenarios, this will simplify the process.
 - In rolling update scenarios, users no longer must rejoin the node to a domain.